Interactive Data Portal

 Problem

-Humanities Research Lab is a multi-campus NYU project to research the significance of New York City immigrants.
-The lab and project were started in 2020, however, there isn't a web portal integrating the project creating and showcasing, which increases the difficulty of further development.
+The lab and project were started in 2020, however, there wasn't a web portal integrating the project creating and showcasing, which increased the difficulty of further development.

 How might we create an interactive portal to help students reach the learning goal of developing original arguments through visualizing historical data?

 To build a data visualization portal, our team conducted in-depth research into the dataset used.
-We studied the meaning behind the data, the academic potentials and limitations in order to create a user-friendly portal that at the same time fulfills the vision of the curriculum.
+We studied the meaning behind the data, the academic potentials and limitations in order to create a user-friendly portal that fulfills the vision of the curriculum.

 Competitor Analysis